kanchan191184/AzureDeploymentStepsForFullStackApp/README.md

     ENTRYPOINT ["java", "-jar", "app.jar"]

 # Deploy/redeploy docker file
-  -run this command
+  -run this command to build your spring boot jar:
     mvn clean package
+  - Build docker image using this command: docker build -t employeecreator:latest .
+  - Verify the build :
+    docker images

+## Create a Azure Database for MySQL flexible servers
+1. Open the "Azure Database for MySQL flexible servers" from Azure resources.
+2. Click create button to create new one.
+3. Choose "quick create" option inside Flexible server.
+4. Choose your subscription and Resource group
+5. Enter administrator lagin and password for mysql.
+6. Rest options keep as it is.

-## Connect Azure Database for MySQL Flexible SErver with Azure Container app
+## Connect Azure Database for MySQL Flexible Server with Azure Container app
    1.Define profiles in "application.properties
     # Default profile (local development)
     spring.profiles.active=local